SolastaMods/SolastaUnfinishedBusiness/Documentation/Spells.md

 **[Artificer, Wizard]**

 You conjure a phantom watchdog in an unoccupied space that you can see within range, where it remains for the duration.
-The hound has Darkvision up to 60 ft, Truesight up to 80 ft, is invisible to all creatures except you and can't be harmed.
+The hound has Darkvision up to 60ft, Truesight up to 80ft, is invisible to all creatures except you and can't be harmed.
 During each of your turns, the hound can attempt to bite one creature within 5 feet of it that is hostile to you as a free action.
 The hound's attack bonus is equal to your spellcasting ability modifier + your proficiency bonus.
 On a hit, it deals 4d8 piercing damage.

 # 229. - Phantasmal Killer (V,S) level 4 Illusion [Concentration] [SOL]